gohugoio/hugoDocs/content/en/_common/methods/resource/processing-spec.md

 rotation
 : The number of whole degrees to rotate an image counter-clockwise.
 The format is `rDEGREES` where `DEGREES` is a whole number.
 Hugo performs rotation before any other transformations, so your [target dimensions](#dimensions) and any [anchor](#anchor) should refer to the image orientation after rotation.
 Use `r90`, `r180`, or `r270` for orthogonal rotations, or arbitrary angles such as `r45`.
 To rotate clockwise, use a negative number such as `r-45`.
 To automatically rotate an image based on its Exif orientation tag, use the [`images.AutoOrient`][] filter instead of manual rotation.

   Rotating by non-orthogonal values increases the image extents to fit the rotated corners.
-For formats supporting alpha channels such as PNG or WebP, this resulting empty space is transparent by default.
+For formats supporting alpha channels such as AVIF, PNG, or WebP, this resulting empty space is transparent by default.
 If the target format does not support transparency such as JPEG, or if you explicitly specify a [background color](#background-color) in the processing specification, the space is filled.
 If a color is required but not specified in the processing string, it defaults to the [`bgColor`][] parameter in your project configuration.

 [`anchor`]: /configuration/imaging/#anchor
 [`bgcolor`]: /configuration/imaging/#bgcolor